Matthewtwyford/spine/README.md

 <h2>What spine <b>is not</b></h2>
 <ul>
-<li>Is not a completed Framework, and does not include and scripting</li>
+<li>Spine is not a completed Framework, and does not include any scripting</li>
 <li>
-Boootstrap is a great framework, but what if you not quite need everything that comes with it?
+Boootstrap is a great framework, but what if you dont need everything that comes with it?
 </li>
 </ul>

 <hr/>

 <h2>Benefits</h2>
 <p>
-All padding and margins utilize the more responsivie friendly Relative REM unit, as oppesed to the absolute units Px.
+All padding and margins utilize the more responsivie friendly Relative REM unit, as opposed to the absolute unit Px.
 </p>

 <p>